Mathics3/mathics-threejs-backend/docs/primitives/line.md

   </script>

 ## Notes
--  Differently from WL's Line, our lines aren't affected by lightning and therefore don't have VertexNormals.
+-  Our behavor is different from Wolframs Language's Line; our lines aren't affected by the lighting and therefore don't have VertexNormals.